LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/livepersons-conversational-commerce-platform.md

 ![](/img/lp-cc-3.png)

-## How LivePerson’s conversational commerce platform works
+## How LivePerson’s conversational platform works

 Automation and AI underpins LivePerson’s conversational commerce.
 Bots and AI are at the forefront of messaging’s always-on experience and are supported by a unique mesh of humans and AI working together to build, manage and optimize conversational interactions at scale.